Rafael1s/Computer-Vision-Algorithms/Project-2_ImageCaptoining/README.md

 98.60% Epoch [3/3], Step [3100/3236], Loss: 1.8800, Perplexity: 6.55348
 99.63% Epoch [3/3], Step [3200/3236], Loss: 1.9334, Perplexity: 6.91282
 100.00% Epoch [3/3], Step [3236/3236], Loss: 1.7584, Perplexity: 5.8030

+## Credit
+Most of the code is based on the Udacity code for CNN and RNN models.